bitnami/containers/bitnami/sealed-secrets-controller/README.md

-# Bitnami package for Sealed Secrets
+# Bitnami Secure Image for Sealed Secrets

 ## What is Sealed Secrets?